Yusuf-M-Mirza/Project-1/README.md

 - **Opportunities for Redistribution:**
   Identifying opportunities for bike redistribution to cover gaps in availability across the 800 docking stations throughout the day.

+An Excel dashboard to predict the quantity of bikes required across London based upon temperature and precipitation forecast can be downloaded [here](https://github.com/Yusuf-M-Mirza/Project-1/blob/main/Forecasting_Dashboard.xlsx).

 SQL queries to clean and process both the Bike-Hire and Weather datasets can be found [here](https://github.com/Yusuf-M-Mirza/Project-1/blob/main/Cleaning_Datasets.sql).
 The start_date and end_date columns both had their DATETIME rows in an incompatible MM/DD/YYYY HH:MM:SS format.
 The Weather dataset also had it's DATE in the incorrect format of YYYYMMDD.
 The python program to correct both of these can be found [here](https://github.com/Yusuf-M-Mirza/Project-1/blob/main/LondonDataRemapper.py).

 SQL queries regarding to trends in the hiring times of bikes can be found [here](https://github.com/Yusuf-M-Mirza/Project-1/blob/main/Trends_In_Hiring_Times.sql).